-D&D Creature Token Sizes for Roll20 & Foundry
+D&D 5e Token Sizes for Roll20 & Foundry

 Pixel dimensions for every creature size — from Tiny to Gargantuan — on both platforms.